pccxai/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Reports may be sent to k1h6w4@gmail.com.
-Reports are reviewed with discretion.
+Reports may be sent to contact@pccx.ai Reports are reviewed with discretion.
 Maintainers may remove or reject content that violates this Code, and may temporarily or permanently ban contributors as needed.

 ## Attribution